heymonicakay/neighborlyserver/README.md

-## Neighborly Server
+## Neighborly

-<b style="font-size: 20px;"><i>... so fetch!</i></b>
+<b style="font-size: 20px;"><i>... serve it up!</i></b>

 ## Learning Goals

-- Expand understanding of ORM, React & full-stack development
+- Use Django Models and the ORM to write more specific queries that return precisely the data requested.
-- Set up the models and ViewSets to allow users to upload images
+- Build upon my knowledge of classes and inheritence by creating class based views in the Django Rest Framework.
-- Implement full CRUD functionality
+- Create logical responses whose content and messages are useful to the client, especially regarding errors.
-- Implement authentication using Django
+- Learn how to use Pillow to configure a Django project for image uploads.

 ## Features